-Teachers will facilitate personal and/or critical responses to what is heard in the moment, read or viewed, including complex and ambiguous issues, to promote exploratory talk.
+Teachers will facilitate personal and/or critical responses to what is heard in the moment, read or viewed, including complex and ambiguous issues, to promote exploratory talk and self-expression.
+Such social and affective engagement will encourage respectful, confident exchanges as well as a love and enjoyment of the language that will greatly enhance the motivation to learn it.

-11 Kress & Leeuwen (2001).
+Kress & Leeuwen (2001).